Spiral galaxy PGC 54493, studied by astronomers for a phenomenon caused in part by dark matter (AN/ESA/NASA/Judy Schmidt)

 Demands for a U.N.-led investigation into Jamal Khashoggi’s murder widened to international organizations that promote press freedom and human rights.

 Saudi journalist and U.S. resident Jamal Khashoggi (AN/April Brady)

 The U.N. human rights chief said the likely murder of Jamal Khashoggi would be a serious crime that should make Saudi Arabia and Turkey cooperate fully.

 A woman gets a tetanus shot at a Central African Republic clinic (AN/Pierre Holtz/UNICEF)

 October 15, 2018

-(AN) — International aid prevented 669 million deaths between 1990 and 2016 by spreading access to health services around the world, the ONE Campaign reported.
-But the gains could vanish if donors close their pocketbooks.
+International aid prevented 669 million deaths between 1990 and 2016 by spreading access to health services, but the gains could vanish if donors dry up.